A Dynamic, Self-balancing k-d Tree: Conclusions

 \section{Conclusions}

 A dynamic \emph{k}-d tree confers flexibility to building a \emph{k}-d tree.
-Instead of building a static, balanced \emph{k}-d tree en masse from all of the k-dimensional data, it is possible to build the tree piecemeal, one datum at a time.
-Alternately, it is possible to build a static, balanced tree from the available data, and thereafter modify the tree dynamically via insertion or deletion, one datum at a time.
-For either approach to building a tree, the dynamic \emph{k}-d tree algorithms ensure that the tree remains balanced.
+Instead of building a static, balanced \emph{k}-d tree en masse from all of the \emph{k}-dimensional data, it is possible to insert into or delete from the tree one datum at a time.
+Alternately, it is possible to build a static, balanced \emph{k}-d tree from the data available at a particular moment, and thereafter modify the tree dynamically via insertion or deletion of data that become available subsequently, one datum at a time.

-The algorithm that inserts a \emph{k}-dimensional tuple into a dynamic \emph{k}-d tree is similar to the algorithm that inserts a 1-dimensional key into a standard binary search tree.
-The algorithm that deletes a \emph{k}-dimensional tuple from a dynamic \emph{k}-d tree differs from the algorithm that deletes a 1-dimensional key from a standard binary search tree.
+Rebalancing a dynamic \emph{k}-d tree requires rebuilding subtrees.
+Although rebalancing via rebuilt subtrees has been proposed previously \cite{Overmars}, the present manuscript appears to be the first to report implementation and performance of a dynamic \emph{k}-d tree rebalanced via the rebuilt-subtrees method.

 A dynamic \emph{k}-d tree is able to self-balance if it stores a \lstinline{height} field at each node of the tree, where height is defined as the maximum path length from that node to the bottom of the tree.
 Following recursive insertion or deletion, the height is recomputed at each node along the path from the point of insertion or deletion to the root of the tree as the recursion unwinds.
 If the balance at any node indicates that the tree has become unbalanced as a result of the insertion or deletion, the subtree rooted at that node is rebuilt to rebalance the tree.
 Insertion and deletion, each including rebalancing, exhibit $O \left[ n \log \left( n \right) \right] $ computational complexity for a dynamic \emph{k}-d tree.